 - Remind all participants of confidentiality requirements and to disable all video and audio recording devices.

 - Limit those present in the hearing to:

 - Members of the Appeals Committee.

-- o Student.
+- Student.

-- Respondent.
+- o Respondent.

-- Advisors.
+- o Advisors.

 - Call witnesses as needed.

 - Approve advisor response to the committee.

 - Direct the discussion and questions to topics germane to the issue.

 - Excuse everyone from the room so that the committee may deliberate.